Why am I talking about KPIs for UX?

 ⏱ Time on Task

-Time a user needs to complete a task.
+This is the time a user needs to complete a task.
 Since time-consuming software is often unsatisfying, the shorter this time is, the better.
 The average of all times of the observed users is commonly used for evaluation.

 ✅ Task Success Rate

-The percentage of users who successfully complete a defined task.
+Here we’re talking about the percentage of users who successfully complete a defined task.
 Examples of this would be when users manage to complete the payment process for an online order or find a certain product in the online shop and add it to the shopping cart.
 In order to measure the Task Success Rate, a task must always have a precisely defined goal that is achieved at the end, or not.

 ❌ User Error Rate